-Ensuring that your little one consumes a balanced and varied diet is important for supporting their healthy growth and development.
-But, did you know it may help to support their focus and concentration levels?
+Ensuring that your little one consumes a balanced diet is important for supporting their healthy growth and development.
+But, did you know a varied diet can also help your child focus?

 As someone who prepares and cooks their food, you have the opportunity to fill their diet with a range of essential nutrients.